Eternal Father, Strong to Save: Origin

-The first verse refers to God the Father forbidding the waters to flood the earth as described in Psalm 104.
-The second verse refers to Jesus' miracles of stilling a storm and walking on the waters of the Sea of Galilee.
-The third verse references the Holy Spirit's role in the creation of the earth in the Book of Genesis, while the final verse is a reference to Psalm 107.
+The first verse refers to God the Father fixing limits for the sea as described in Job 38:8-11 and Psalm 104:6-9.
+The second verse refers to Jesus' miracles of calming the storm in Matthew 8:23-27, Mark 4:35:41, and Luke 8:22-25 and walking on the waters of the Sea of Galilee in Mark 6:45-53, Matthew 14:22-34, and John 6:15-21.
+The third verse references the Holy Spirit's moving over the face of the waters in the Book of Genesis 1:2, while the final verse petitions the Holy Trinity to protect all people wherever they go.

 Navy use

 The adoption of the hymn for devotional use and benedictions in the armed services was first recorded in 1879.
 In that year, Lieutenant Commander Charles Jackson Train was a navigation instructor at the United States Naval Academy at Annapolis and the master of the Midshipman Choir.
-Train began the practice of concluding Divine Services with the 1861 version of the hymn every Sunday, whereby it eventually became an academy, and then a service-wide, tradition, becoming known as the Navy Hymn.
+Train began the practice of concluding Divine Services with the 1861 version of the hymn every Sunday, whereby it eventually became an academy, and then a service-wide tradition, becoming known as the Navy Hymn.
 The lyrics were altered to suit changes in the culture and technology of the navy.
 Additional variants have been written, often to specifically represent a particular branch of naval service.

 Adoption of the hymn by the Royal Navy may have occurred earlier than its use in the United States.
 Although no clear records exist for its first use, the hymn was in widespread use by the 1890s in the Royal Navy.
 An extra verse was added during World War I to reflect the introduction of the Royal Naval Air Service.
 The result today is a hymn somewhat different from its American counterpart, with the optional verse for specific service branches being sung between the second and third verses.